-The Filtration segment accounted for approximately 44%, 44% and 41% of the Company's total revenue in fiscal years 2014, 2013 and 2012, respectively.
+The Filtration segment accounted for approximately 44%, 44% and 44% of the Company's total revenue in 2015, 2014 and 2013, respectively.

 PTI is a leading supplier of filtration and fluid control products serving the commercial aerospace, military aerospace and various industrial markets.
 Products include filter elements, manifolds, assemblies, modules, indicators and other related components.
 All products must meet stringent qualification requirements and withstand severe operating conditions.
 Product applications include: hydraulic, fuel, cooling and air filtration systems for fixed wing and rotary aircraft, mobile transportation and construction equipment, aircraft engines and stationary plant equipment.
 PTI supplies products worldwide to original equipment manufacturers and the U.S. government under long term contracts, and to the commercial and military aftermarket through distribution channels.